jevgenik/manuals/source/files/software/networking/webrtc.rst

    How WebRTC works. `Source <https://www.techtarget.com/searchunifiedcommunications/definition/WebRTC-Web-Real-Time-Communications>`_.

+* Signaling server is used to exchange information between peers, such as session control messages, metadata, and media information.
+  WebRTC signaling refers to the process of setting up, controlling, and terminating a communication session.
+  It is not part of the WebRTC standard, and developers can use any protocol or technology to implement signaling.
+  The most common signaling protocols are SIP, XMPP, and WebSocket.

 * STUN (Session Traversal Utilities for NAT) server helps devices behind NAT devices communicate with other devices across the internet by discovering their public IP address and opening communication channels between them.
 Google provides a free STUN server at `stun:stun.l.google.com:19302`.